confluentinc/ksql/ksql-clickstream-demo/docker-clickstream.md

     - [All platforms](https://docs.docker.com/engine/installation/)
 - [Git](https://git-scm.com/downloads)

+1. Please ensure that your Docker installation is configured with at least 5 GB of memory.

 1. Download and start the KSQL clickstream container.
 This container image is large and contains Confluent, Grafana, and Elasticsearch.
 Depending on your network speed, this may take up to 10-15 minutes.
 The `-p` flag will forward the Grafana dashboard to port 33000 on your local host.

 	```bash